 Then add your colors.
 We do a few drops of red in one, a single drop of red in another, and a few drops of fuchsia in the third.
 The fourth one is left white.

-The next step is to dissolve the Borax in some warm water.
-Make sure it’s warm or your Borax won’t dissolve and you’ll get sad grainy slime.
+The next step is to dissolve the Borax into a cup of water.
+Make sure it’s warm water or your Borax won’t dissolve and you’ll get sad grainy slime.
 Trust us on this one.
+You want a water mixture that basically seems like it’s just water.

 Now you can add 1/4 cup of water to your first cup and start stirring immediately.
 Eventually it will either get too thick to stir, or need a little more borax water mixed in.
 Once no more water will mix into it (the perfect slime recipe!), take it out of the cup and start kneading it with your hands.

-You will find when it is done that it will stick and cling when manipulated slowly.
-But then it will hold together and come off easily when you move quickly.
-It’s so fun for your kids to learn!
+Not sure about the desired consistency?
+It’s really up to you.
+We prefer to create slime that is not super sticky, so for us the perfect slime recipe will stick and cling when manipulated slowly., but then it will hold together and come off easily when you move quickly.
+It’s so fun for your kids to learn how to manipulate it!

 Repeat that step with each cup, and then start mixing the four colors together.
 Eventually you will go from multicolored slime to a pretty pinkish red.

-You can store it in an airtight bag and use it for several weeks for hours and hours of sensory fun.
+You can store the slime in an airtight bag and use it for several weeks for hours and hours of sensory fun.
 Just be warned that it does stick to clothes, so I learned quickly that my two year old needed to be in nothing but a diaper for this project!

 We hope you love this Borax slime recipe as much as we do!
 And make sure to check out our Easter Egg Slime.